Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: The Second R enyi Entanglement Entropy

-\end{itemize} One can show that we have to choose proper reference states in terms of classification (\ref{class}) in LFT and SLFT.
-Then the early time and late time behavior of the difference $\Delta S_{EE}^{(2)}\big[V_\alpha|0\rangle, V_{\alpha_{r}}|0\rangle\big](t)$ can be well defined.
-That also means that the divergent behavior of REE of local excited states in LFT and SLFT is quite different from the vacuum state, although vacuum state is excluded in LFT and SLFT as argued in \cite{vacuumstate}.
-Our calculations have classified the divergent behaviors of entanglement entropy of local excited states, especially in LFT and SLFT.
+\end{itemize} One can show that we have to choose an appropriate reference states in terms of classification (\ref{class}) in LFT and SLFT. {Then the early time and late time behavior of $\Delta S_{EE}^{(2)}\big[V_\alpha|0\rangle, V_{\alpha_{r}}|0\rangle\big](t)$ can be well defined and the quasi-particle picture can be restored.} That also means that the divergent behaviour of REE of local excited states in LFT and SLFT is quite different from that in the vacuum state, although the vacuum state is excluded in LFT and SLFT as argued in \cite{vacuumstate}.
+Our calculations have classified the divergent behaviours of entanglement entropy of local excited states, especially in LFT and SLFT.